alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Achintya-Rao/weekly-meetings.md

 ## 2022-01-11

-- Check-in ritual
+**Check-in ritual**
 - Reflected on finding my voice as CM over the break
+    - I am glad to see that you could make some time on reflecting this.
+Looking forward to discussing this and see where I can support this iterative process.
 - Grateful to KW for help with goals
+    - 🌸

 ### Project-specific reflection

 - Need to meet individual members of ASG to understand the community
+    - Who among the core stakeholders you have not yet managed to meet?
 - Can identify connections once I speak to individual members
 - “Nobody knows how this community-building looks like.”
-  - What are the needs?
+What are the needs?
 What are the connections that exist between teams?
+  - I think many of us have the vision for ASG community and overview of how building them would look like.
+I hope discussion earlier in the week was useful, howeever, we should block a day to work on sketching out some concrete strategy and timeline to share them with others.
+This will help in communicating what we want to achieve and where we might be misaligned - which would be a place to further feedback and iteration, and especially for engagement.
 - Documenting queries, create pathways
+    - How can we work towards making them visible?
 - “Have I let the ASG PDRAs know what my agenda is beyond the white papers?”

 #### Anything else